-We can help you reach an agreement.
+- We can help you reach an agreement.
 This can be a difficult process as often finances that are enough for two people living together, whether with or without children, are stretched thinly when they separate.
 We are committed to the Resolution Code of Practice, which requires us to adopt a constructive and non-confrontational approach in family law matters.

-If it is not possible to negotiate an agreement regarding your assets and finances, an application to the Court may be the only way of resolving disputes.
+- If it is not possible to negotiate an agreement regarding your assets and finances, an application to the Court may be the only way of resolving disputes.
 We can assist you and represent you at Court.

-Whichever way you and your husband/wife sort out financial matters, you will both have to give each other full and frank disclosure of all information relating to your finances.
+- Whichever way you and your husband/wife sort out financial matters, you will both have to give each other full and frank disclosure of all information relating to your finances.
 This is so that negotiations can take place and decisions be made on an informed basis.
 You have to know what assets are available before you can consider how to divide them.

-If you are negotiating a separation agreement, it is important that both you and your husband/wife have legal advice and enter into the agreement freely.
-A separation agreement has to be in a formal document signed as a deed and you must both give each other full and frank disclosure of your financial positions.
-If any of these elements are missed out, the agreement between you and your husband/wife may be open to challenge at Court at a later date.
+- If you are negotiating a separation agreement, it is important that both you and your spouse have legal advice and enter into it freely.
+A separation agreement must be signed without any pressure being exerted on one spouse by another, with each spouse at least having the opportunity to take legal advice, and you must both give each other full and frank disclosure of your financial positions.
+If any of these elements are missed out, the agreement between you and your husband/wife may be open to challenge at Court.

 I was forced into an unfair separation agreement by my husband/wife.
 Can you help me overturn it?

-If any of the factors described in the answer to the previous question are missing, especially if or you were put under pressure to enter into a separation agreement, or the agreement is so unfair that no Court would ever make an order in those terms, you may be able to challenge the agreement.
+- If any of the factors described in the answer to the previous question are missing, especially if you were put under pressure to enter into a separation agreement, or the agreement is so unfair that no Court would ever make an order in those terms, you may be able to challenge the agreement.

-Such situations will vary significantly from case to case.
+- Such situations will vary significantly from case to case.
 It is therefore very important that you obtain advice from us regarding your position and rights without delay.